-Humidity can do more harm than you might imagine — especially in humid climates, and especially during the summer months.
+Humidity can do more harm than you might imagine.
+This is especially true in naturally humid climates, and during the summer months.
 If you don’t have a dehumidifier, you could be subjecting yourself to a lot of unnecessary discomfort and health risks.

 In this article, we’ll guide you through the main benefits of dehumidification, what to look for in a dehumidifier, and our top recommendations for any budget.

 How a Dehumidifier Can Benefit You

 In simplest terms, a dehumidifier pulls in the surrounding air, strips moisture from it, then circulates it back into the room.
 The moisture collects in a basin that you dump out every so often.
 Though, in more advanced models, the moisture can be pumped out through a drainage tube.

 Of the many reasons to monitor indoor humidity at home, here are the most important: